14 Jun Get premenstrual insomnia? This lull-you-to-sleep app might help

 A new study examining the effectiveness of this cognitive shuffling technique that’s due to be presented at SLEEP 2016–a joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society–shows that it works just as well at helping problem sleepers experience less pre-sleep alertness and get longer, better sleep as structured problem-solving, a cognitive behavioral technique where you look for solutions to worries so they don’t bother you at night.

-The mySleepButton app is available for $2.99 (plus other in-app purchases) from the App Store and Google Play.
 I suspect it would be pretty easy to create your own neutral word list without buying this app (which I’m not getting compensated to write about, by the way).
 However, the app does come with a handy timer that allows you to set it and forget it.
 And a recent app update lets you filter out certain words you find stressful (like baby or clowns), making it more personalized.